aws-samples/genai-quickstart-pocs/genai-quickstart-pocs-python/amazon-bedrock-task-classification/README.md

 ## Prerequisites:

 1. Amazon Bedrock Access and CLI Credentials.
 Ensure that the proper FM model access is provided in the Amazon Bedrock console (Claude Haiku in this demo).
 2. Ensure Python3.10 is installed in your machine, it's the most stable version of Python for the packages we will be using, it can be downloaded [here](https://www.python.org/downloads/release/python-3911/).

 ## Step 1:

-The first step of utilizing this repo is performing a git clone of the repository:
+The first step to utilize this repo is performing a git clone of the repository:

 ```
 git clone https://github.com/aws-samples/genai-quickstart-pocs.git